-Thanks to a powerful recent blog by a doula in England about her experience in a Birthing from Within workshop, I have found myself reflecting on my own path as a doula and childbirth educator, which began almost 30 years ago!
+Recently I have found myself reflecting on my own path as a doula and childbirth educator, which began almost 30 years ago!
 Over the years I’ve done ICEA training, DONA Birth Doula Certification, and Birthing from Within Mentor Certification, along with apprenticing as a midwife and a Masters of Science in Parent-Child Nursing – more than my fair share of learning.
 Through the past twenty + years of doula practice, I can identify the 7 core experiences that have shaped who I am as a doula and childbirth educator.

 #2Volunteering at the Washington Free Clinic in D.C. in the early 90s.
 I was blessed to work with immigrant women from very traditional birth cultures in a powerful collaboration of midwifery and obstetric care.
 This experience gave me a taste of what is possible when we lay aside the birth politics and learn from one another as practitioners.

 #3Training as a midwife at Maternidad La Luz in El Paso, TX.
 Six months of hands-on learning in a birth center on the US – Mexico border replaced the romance of midwifery with the reality of what it means to be the care provider for mothers and babies – both the depth of responsibility and the heart of giving to families in this way.
 I also had a lot of fun 🙂

 #6 Loss.
 The heartbreaking year when five families in my care had stillborn babies, and we lost our 3rd child at 18 weeks.
-It was hard to not feel as though I was in some kind of vortex of loss.
+It was hard to not feel as though I was in some kind of vortex of pregnancy loss.
 Their stories, and my own loss, transformed my understanding of what it means to Fully step into and embrace the unknown of birth, and strengthened my trust in myself, in birth & the families I serve.